Chicagobears.com | The Official Website of the Chicago Bears

 Pace joined the Bears after spending 14 seasons (2001-14) as a member of the Saints organization, including 13 in the player personnel department.
 He spent his final two seasons (2013-14) with the Saints as director of player personnel.
 In that role, Pace helped manage the team's college and pro scouting operations including all facets of scouting and evaluation of college and pro prospects along with New Orleans' roster.

 Pace spent six seasons as the club's director of pro scouting (2007-12), which included overseeing the club's pro scouting staff.
-His duties involved recommending player acquisitions by evaluating the Saints roster and potential NFL free agents, monitoring all NFL transactions, researching possible trade opportunities, assessing player talent from other professional leagues and directing the advance scouting of future opponents.
-He also helped the Saints prepare for the NFL Draft following the regular season by assisting in the evaluation of top college prospects.
+His duties involved recommending player acquisitions by evaluating the Saints roster and potential free agents, monitoring all transactions, researching possible trade opportunities, assessing player talent from other professional leagues and directing the advance scouting of future opponents.
+He also helped the Saints prepare for the draft following the regular season by assisting in the evaluation of top college prospects.

 The Flower Mound, Texas native got his start in New Orleans' player personnel department as a scouting assistant in 2002, a role he held for two years before working as a pro scout from 2004-06.
 During that time he evaluated free agents and collegiate players entering the NFL Draft as well as scouted upcoming opponents.
 He joined the Saints in 2001 supporting the coordination of all game day, training camp and stadium operations.